 NAV is calculated separately for each class of the Fund.
-The NAV of Class C shares of the Fund, as applicable, will generally be lower than the NAV of Class AAA, Class A, or Class I shares, as applicable, as a result of the higher service and distribution-related fees to which Class C shares are subject.
+The NAV of Advisor Class shares of the Fund, as applicable, will generally be lower than the NAV of Class AAA, as applicable, as a result of the higher service and distribution- related fees to which Advisor Class shares are subject.
 It is expected, however, that the NAV per share of each class will tend to converge immediately after the recording of dividends, if any, which will differ by approximately the amount of the distribution and/or service fee expense accrual differential among the classes.